rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: In the current class design, when we place properties, when we say "own" we are defining a property.

-MM: Yes.  it's private though, it's not a property so configurability is not an issue.
+MM: Yes.
+It's private though, it's not a property so configurability is not an issue.

 YK: I'm happy to accept this concession, but don't understand how you arrived at it.